On the adiabatic invariance of the action of a trapped wave: Effective Hamiltonian system

-In the previous section, we have shown that there is a simplified way to solve a class of problems concerning strongly localized oscillation in systems with time-varying parameters, which is based on the calculation of trapped wave's action; although we have observed some difficulties in this way.
-However, there is an empirical observation that allows us to suggest a simpler way to solve the perturbed problem than the calculation of the trapped wave's action.
+In the previous section, we have shown that there is a simple approach to solve a class of problems concerning strongly localized oscillation in systems with time-varying parameters, which is based on the calculation of the action of the trapped wave.
+Although we have observed some difficulties arising from the ambiguity in selecting the appropriate energy functional, we have demonstrated that, in principle, it could be possible to calculate the evolution of the amplitude for localized oscillation without direct asymptotic calculations.
+However, based on empirical observations, we can propose an even simpler alternative for solving the same problem, which does not require calculating the action of the trapped wave.

-Indeed, for both problems considered in Sect.~\ref{sect-fixed} and \ref{sect-moving}, the amplitude $\mathcal C(\epsilon t)$ is proportional to the square-root of $C_0(\epsilon t)$; see Eq.~\eqref{amp}, whereas the last quantity can be calculated without any consideration of the non-stationary perturbed problem.
-This is an absolutely unobvious result, which was obtained by the asymptotic analysis carried out in \cite{Gavrilov2024nody}.
-The same observation is correct for the isolated Hamiltonian system discussed in Remark~\ref{remark-ham}.
-Strictly speaking, we do not know any reasons why this result can be distributed for other systems than those considered in \cite{Gavrilov2024nody}.
-However, our preliminary work shows that it could be possible.
-In our sub-sequent publication, we plan to demonstrate that for the problem analogous to one discussed in Sect.~\ref{sect-fixed}, but with an Euler-Bernoulli beam taken as the continuum sub-system instead of a taut string, this observation is still valid.
-The very particular case of such a problem, with only one time-varying parameter, is discussed in our previous study \cite{Shishkina2019jsv}.
+Indeed, for both problems discussed in Sect.~\ref{sect-fixed} and \ref{sect-moving}, the amplitude $\mathcal C(\epsilon t)$ is proportional to $\sqrt{C_0(\epsilon t)}$; see Eqs.~\eqref{propto}, \eqref{C0C0}, whereas the latter quantity can be calculated without considering the non-stationary perturbed problem.
+This is an unobvious result, which was obtained by the asymptotic analysis presented in \cite{Gavrilov2024nody}.
+The physical rationale for this observation becomes clear when recalling our suggestion (Remark~\ref{remark-ham2}) to associate an effective single-degree-of-freedom Hamiltonian system with the discrete-continuous system under consideration.
+Introduce the following equation: